candypay/docs/docs/checkout/introduction.md

 - Does not support Solana and SPL Tokens
 - Are hard to integrate, and manage and cause issues to scale
-- The UX to Pay is crappy, and unreliable from a customer perspective
+- The UX to pay is crappy, and unreliable from a customer perspective

 ### 3. No mobile support